doitintl/easyeks/README.md

 # Easy EKS (Pre-Alpha)
+Easy EKS is FOSS (free open source software), developed by engineers at doit.com, who believe EKS can be simple, accessible, and enjoyable to use.
+If you find this to be useful, then consider checking out [doit's FinOps Platform and Cloud Provider Support.](go.doit.com/easyeks_interest_tracker)

 ## What is Easy EKS?
 An opinionated bundling of automation & Infrastructure as code that aims to:
 1. Make it easy to provision EKS clusters that are nearly production ready by default.
 2. Maintain a heavily standardized opinionated set of IaC, which makes automation maintainable.
 3. Apply useful design patterns from Helm and Kustomize to IaC based on AWS CDK.

 ## FAQs: Focused on Setting Expectations up Front